faircloth-lab/phyluce/docs/installation.rst

 This is true for other binaries you install from our repository (e.g. velveth, velvetg, abyss-pe, mafft) or any other conda_ repository - those binaries are all stored in ``$CONDA/bin``.

-We have setup conda to install other files in a standard location as well.
-So JAR files are stored in ``$CONDA/jar``; libraries that you install from our repo are stored in ``$CONDA/lib``, etc. The locations and versions are standardized within our conda_ distribution so that we always know where things are installed, hopefully avoiding lots of the problems with `dependency hell
-<http://en.wikipedia.org/wiki/Dependency_hell>`_ and making our lives easier.

 $PATH configuration